19hours/sg-statutes/Acts/Legal Profession Act.md

 DISCIPLINARY PROCEEDINGS

-### Jurisdiction of Supreme Court over solicitors and legal officers
+### Jurisdiction of Supreme Court over solicitors and Legal Service Officers

-82\.—(1) Any person duly admitted as an advocate and solicitor and any legal officer shall be an officer of the Supreme Court.
+82\.—(1) Any person duly admitted as an advocate and solicitor and any Legal Service Officer shall be an officer of the Supreme Court.

 [20/2009 wef 09/10/2009]